 Professional Welder Requirements

 In order to enroll in the Combination Welding program at Platt College, you need to have obtained your high school diploma or GED.
 Basic skills in math and science are a plus.
 Once you have completed your training and earned your diploma, you may take the welding certification exam meeting the National Center for Construction Education and Research (NCCER) standards.
-You must take the exam at an Oklahoma certified weld test facility and submit the results with the required fee to the Oklahoma Department of Labor to get your state certification.

 Is Combination Welding a Good Career For Me?